-Great customer care is critical to the success of every industry, but it is even more so in the healthcare business.
+Good customer care is critical to the success of every industry, including the healthcare business.
 Doctors and healthcare practitioners deliver their services when we are in our most vulnerable condition.

-Since medical care is something that is needed by everyone at one time or another, healthcare professionals might sometimes lose sight of the fact that it is a service after all, and that patients are actually their customers.
+Medical care is something that everyone eventually needs at some point in their lives.
+Yet, healthcare professionals might sometimes lose sight of the fact that medical care is a social service after all and that patients are their customers.

-The good news is that improving and delivering excellent customer service in healthcare does not require any major investments, extensive employee training or extravagant renovation.
-All you need is a positive attitude, a determination to help and the willingness to be more responsive to the needs of the clients.
+The good news is that improving and delivering excellent customer service in healthcare does not require considerable investments, extensive employee training, or extravagant renovation.
+All you need is a positive attitude, a determination to help, and the willingness to be more responsive to the needs of the clients.

-While your qualifications, expertise and experience as a doctor are paramount to the quality of your practice, the principles of hospitality and customer service can go a long way to build and maintain a valuable relationship with your patients.
+A doctor’s qualifications, expertise, and experience are of paramount importance to the quality of their practices, yet the principles of hospitality and customer service can go a long way to build and maintain a valuable relationship with your patients.

-There is insurance coverage to take care of, and various bills to keep track of.
-A doctor can make this experience less of a hassle for a patient through a well-managed, easy-to-navigate portal.
-This can be a platform where patients can conveniently request and make appointments, fill out various forms, and update their insurance information with just a few clicks.
+There is insurance coverage to take care of and various other bills to keep track of, too.
+A doctor can make this experience less of a hassle for a patient by utilizing a well-managed, easy-to-navigate online portal.
+It can be a platform where patients can conveniently request and make appointments, fill out various forms, and update their insurance information with just a few clicks.

 Helpful Staff Members

-Most of the fundamental principles of customer service that apply to other fields apply equally to medicine as well.
-Simply put, staff members such as nurses, receptionists, technicians and doctors should be courteous, friendly, helpful and respectful.
+Most of the fundamental principles of “customer service” that apply to other fields apply equally to medicine, too.
+Simply put, staff members such as nurses, receptionists, technicians, and doctors should be courteous, friendly, helpful, and respectful.

 They should be willing to answer patient queries and offer help whenever possible.
 Patients coming to seek medical attention are often anxious when they step into the facility, and the hospital staff should be mindful of this.

-There is virtually no limit to addressing the needs of a patient or offering excellent customer service to make the clients happy.
-While every aspect of customer care is important, a pleasant stay at a hospital or healthcare facility can make the patient feel welcome and appreciated and will result in repeated visits.
+There is virtually no limit in addressing the needs of a patient or offering excellent customer service.
+While every aspect of customer care is essential, a pleasant stay at a hospital or healthcare facility can make the patient feel welcome and appreciated and results in repeated visits.

-Privacy is not just a luxury, it is a necessity mandated by state and local laws governing medical practice in Australia.
+Privacy is not just a luxury but a necessity mandated by state and local laws governing medical practice in Australia.
 However, doctors can go a step further and make patient privacy a fundamental part of their customer service by ensuring measures that help protect customers’ privacy and confidentiality at all levels.